tkn777/retentions/README.md

 | 3 | Pattern matched no files |
 | 7 | Integrity check failed |
 | 9 | Unexpected error |

 ---

+☢️̶ Non-atomic behavior

+retentions does not operate atomically.
+Since the underlying filesystem is not atomic, directory contents may change while retentions is scanning or evaluating files.
+This can lead to inconsistent or incorrect results if the target path is modified concurrently.
+If you require a strictly consistent state, ensure that the directory is not modified during execution.

+---